nvnanil/drone_search_detection/README.md

-# drone_search_detection_localization
+# SEARCH, DETECTION AND LOCALIZATION OF AN OBJECT USING AERIAL DRONE
-This is the final project for the course ENAE788M.
-The project focuses on state estimation and YOLO detection
+This is the final project for the course ENAE788M: Hands on Autonomous Aerial Robotics.
+The project focuses on state estimation, YOLO detection, and localization of an object using a tracking camera

 ### Running the code
 1. *Clone the package to your ros workspace*